Hello! Click on one of our members below to chat on Whatsapp

 A great reason for choosing the Salkantay trek is the huge variety of ecosystems that you will encounter as you trek.
 Peru is famous for its diversity, and the Salkantay trek demonstrates that perfectly!

-You can also unwind in natural hot springs on your third day in Santa Teresa.
+Unwind in natural hot springs on your third day in Santa Teresa.
 Access to such beautiful natural pools definitely makes the Salcantay trek a great choice for your trek to Machu Picchu!

 The Inca Trail is both famous and beautiful.
 However, it has one major flaw, the crowds.
 Thousands of people look forward to hiking this trek every year and book months in advance for this once a lifetime experience.
 (To avoid the congested route , try our 5 Day Inca Trail trek instead of the Classic 4-day route).

 The Salkantay Trek is widely considered to be the most beautiful alternative to the Inca Trail.
 It is however not the most secluded trek in Cusco.
 It is famous in its own right and has become a little commercial.
-But, it does not have tickets, so there is no limit in the number of people that can start the trek on any given day.
+But, it does not have tickets, so there is no limit in the number of people that can start the trek on any day.

 In short, the Salkantay Trek is a fantastic choice for those who want to experience the stark wilderness of the Andes, and want to do it with fewer people around.

 On the Inca Trail there are no horses or mules allowed because they might damage the stone.
 Now, this is not an issue on the Salkantay trek.
-All camping equipment is carried using mules or horses.
+All equipment from camping, food to your personal belongings are carried using mules or horses.
 These horses are usually rented from the locals and this provides a sustainable form of income for the disadvantaged mountain side communities.
-A good tour operator should bring an extra horse for emergencies.
-So, if there are trekker that cannot continue because of health reasons or from exhaustion, the horse can be used.
+A good tour operator will bring an extra horse for emergencies.
+So, if there are trekker that cannot continue because of health reasons or from exhaustion, the horse can be utilised.

 When choosing a tour operator, we recommend asking them how they treat their animals.
 All animals deserve to be treated with kindness and compassion.

 The last section takes you to the rarely visited Inca Ruins of Llactapata.
 The ruins are perched atop a small hill and have spellbinding views of the Urubamba Valley, glacial peaks and Machu Picchu Mountain.
 Hiram Bingham came across the archeological site in 1912.
-Unfortunately, he did not leave clear instructions on how to find them.
-It would not be until 2003 when the British explorer Hugh Thompson and American archeologist Gary Ziegler rediscovered the ruins.
-The climate at the top of the hill is sub-tropical, making it an ideal spot to set up camp.
+The explorer did not leave clear instructions on how to find them, so it would not be until 2003 when the British explorer Hugh Thompson and American archeologist Gary Ziegler rediscovered the ruins.

 The INC ( Instituto Nacional de Cultura) as per usual has restored some of these “ ruins”.
 But if you look around the back you will see plenty more hidden amongst the thick vegetation in a still unrestored state.
 It´s another treasure to look forward to on your Salkantay Trekking adventure.